The ThinkPad At 25 - Slashdot

 I got it with a touch screen so that my wife can use it when we travel. lol (so that I can leave the touchpad turned off; it annoys me)

 I'm not really a fanboy though; I did shop around and look at the other laptops with a trackpoint equivalent.
 The thing is, nobody else wants to make one that is standards based so I can choose my own OS, looks like a boring business laptop, has a durable case, and is user serviceable.
-The touc
+The touchscreen I wouldn't have minded going without.

+This is one of the reasons I liked when they finally went to a clickable trackpad.
+I no longer have to disable it, I just disable tap-to-click and it's still nice to use sometimes.
+I use the trackpoint the vast majority of the time, occasionally the trackpad, and when someone uses my system for a second, they are never put out by their favored input method not working.

+Of course I think their first clickable trackpad removed *all* the buttons, but the one I have is the generation after, with trackpoint and

-Story Denied: Please Refile Under "Lenovo" (Score:2)
+Story Denied: Please Refile Under "Lenovo" (Score:3)

 Neat laptop?
 Meh.
 I still have one and it still works.
 (It's a durable prop for small-audience "retro computing" talks.)